 It's hard to say how many of these drone-drop operations were successful, or to determine what merchandise—if any—they were transporting.
 Only six out of the close to 20 flying objects were ever seized.

 In November 2014, two men were arrested after their drug-carrying drone crashed into the prison yard at Sorel-Tracy Detention Centre, northeast of Montreal.
 The machine's video camera had captured images of the cunning criminals before its launch, and the footage made for some pretty incriminating evidence.

-But what is actually being confiscated within these penitentiaries isn't exactly the fun stuff you see on Narcos, instead, it is kinda sad.
+But what is actually being confiscated within these penitentiaries isn't exactly the fun stuff you see on Narcos, instead, it is kind of sad.

-Many of these confiscated articles, though, help illustrate just how difficult it can be to seek out any type of comfort behind bars.
-A plant, a can of Ensure and a night-light count amongst some of the most (seemingly) benign prohibited objects (but then again I guess you can make a shiv out of anything?).
+Many of these confiscated articles help illustrate just how difficult it can be to seek out any type of comfort behind bars.
+A plant, a can of Ensure, and a night-light count amongst some of the most (seemingly) benign prohibited objects.
 Prison staff also cracked down on hardcover books and removed MP3 players, CD players, and at least one Walkman.

-There's also an evident yearning for intimacy: along with porn and "obscene images," guards also confiscated massage oil and an artisanal (ARTISANAL) vibrator.
+There's also an evident yearning for intimacy: along with porn and "obscene images," guards also confiscated massage oil and an 'artisanal' vibrator.

 VICE contacted ex-inmate Daniel*, who authors a blog detailing his experiences behind bars, to find out how this contraband smuggling—and the guards' raids—went down.